 A programme of free, informal, monthly drop-in plant science talks, bringing the latest discoveries in plant science to our visitors in a 30 minute nutshell.

 11am & repeated at 2pm in the Classroom at 1 Brookside.

-Suitable for adults and children age 12+
+Suitable for adults and children aged 12+

 Talk Free.
-Normal Garden Admission applies.
+Normal Garden Admission charge applies.